marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/option-summary.rst

   See :ref:`submodel-options`.

   ..
 This list is ordered alphanumerically by subsection name.

-  ..
-Try and put the significant identifier (CPU or system) first,

-  .. so users have a clue at guessing where the ones they want will be.
+     Try and put the significant identifier (CPU or system) first, so users have a clue at guessing where the ones they want will be.

-  .. program:: See .

   *AArch64 Options*